Outlaw of Gor

 Outlaw of Gor (also known as Gor II) is a 1988 adventure fantasy science fiction film directed by John "Bud" Cardos.
-A sequel to Gor, it is loosely based on the Gor novel series by John Norman, but has strong plot and qualitative differences from the original 1967 book Outlaw of Gor.
+A sequel to Gor, it is loosely based on the Gor novel series by John Norman but has strong plot and qualitative differences from the original 1967 book Outlaw of Gor.

-Synopsis
+Plot

-While drinking alone one night, reminiscing of his previous adventures on the planet Gor, Professor Tarl Cabot comes across Watney Smith, a fellow professor with a keen interest in women, yet little success in pursuing them.
+While drinking alone one night, reminiscing of his previous adventures on the planet Gor, Professor Tarl Cabot comes across Watney Smith, a fellow professor with a keen interest in women yet little success in pursuing them.
 Watney insists on accompanying Cabot to his next drinking spot, and Cabot's ring activates during the car journey transporting both him and Watney to Gor.
 The Elder initiates the teleportation from Gor using a rose quartz (the Home Stone) because of suspicions that Xeno, the Priest, has eyes for the throne.
 Cabot is overjoyed at the thought of being reunited with his lover Talena, and the townspeople of Koruba are similarly overjoyed at Cabot's return.
-After fending off a brief attack by slavers, Cabot meets Talena, and also discovers that her father, King Marlenus, is now married to an ambitious woman named Lara.
-At a feast that night, Marlenus announces that he will soon step down from the throne, and names Cabot to succeed him.
+After fending off a brief attack by slavers, Cabot meets Talena and also discovers that her father, King Marlenus, is now married to an ambitious woman named Lara.
+At a feast that night, Marlenus announces that he will soon step down from the throne, and he names Cabot to succeed him.

-Lara desires the throne herself, and gets the high priest Xenos to agree to help assassinate Marlenus.
-She then recruits the easily persuaded Watney to provide her with an alibi, and proceeds to kill Marlenus, framing Cabot for the murder.
+Lara desires the throne herself, and she gets the high priest Xenos to agree to help assassinate Marlenus.
+She then recruits the easily persuaded Watney to provide her with an alibi and proceeds to kill Marlenus, framing Cabot for the murder.
 While Cabot protests his innocence, and Talena believes him, the guards capture her, and Cabot is forced to flee along with his diminutive sidekick, Hup.
 Recognising the danger that Cabot represents, Lara and Xenos hire a "Hunter" to pursue and capture him.
-In the meantime, Lara betrays Watney and has him thrown in the dungeon, and attempts to have Talena killed by putting her in a fight with two female gladiators, only for Talena to easily triumph.
+In the meantime, Lara betrays Watney and has him thrown in the dungeon, and she attempts to have Talena killed by putting her in a fight with two female gladiators, only for Talena to easily triumph.